 Here’s a shot from my kids’ bathroom.
 The drawer was a jumbled mess of stuff.
-I actually put the spray into the cabinet and removed the hair ties and put them into a small storage bin I found in our basement.
-These moved into a cabinet, so that they were together.
+I removed the large spray bottle and placed in the cabinet.
+I put the hair ties in a bin I happened to find in my basement.
 I also found a small basket for the floss and chapstick, so that it would not roll around the drawer.
 Now we can easily see everything we need.

-1. Clean the bathroom.
-This may sound crazy, but do you want to spend time in a dirty bathroom?
+It may sound crazy, but do you want to spend time in a dirty bathroom?
 I sure don’t!
 Wipe down your counter and clean the toilet.
 You’ll feel better getting started.

-2. Empty cabinets and drawers.
-I usually start with the cabinets and then work down to the drawers (as the drawers have the most stuff in them).
+Start with the upper cabinets and then work down to the vanity.
 As you remove items, go through them to determine what you will keep and what you will toss.
 Wipe out the cabinets and drawers as well as the handles and outside.

-– expired medications (actually dispose of properly)
+– expired medications (dispose of properly)

 – items you no longer use